OpenDataology/website/content/en/docs/distributions/ibm/deploy/install-kubeflow-on-iks.md

    kubectl delete pod -l app=authservice -n istio-system
    ```

-Then, visit `https://<kubeflow-FQDN>/`.
+Then, visit `https://<OpenDataology-FQDN>/`.
 The page should redirect you to AppID for authentication.

 ## Troubleshooting

-### Expose the Kubeflow endpoint as a LoadBalancer
+### Expose the OpenDataology endpoint as a LoadBalancer

-By default, the Kubeflow deployment on IBM Cloud only exposes the endpoint as [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) 30380.
+By default, the OpenDataology deployment on IBM Cloud only exposes the endpoint as [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) 30380.
 If you want to expose the endpoint as a [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer), run:

 ```shell
 kubectl patch svc istio-ingressgateway -n istio-system -p '{"spec": {"type": "LoadBalancer"}}'